jimmoffitt/bike-miles-app/notes/how.md

 ## The How

-The first step was learning more about React specificly and revisitng JavaScript in general.
-A main foundation step was building a Windows development environment after a decade on MacOS.
+The first step was learning more about React specifically and revisitng JavaScript in general.
+A early step was building a Windows development environment after a decade on MacOS.
 In general:

 * Set up Windows development environment.
 * Clone an example app and refactor it to the "bike ride" domain.